chandrakant22/C-Project/README.md

 # C-Project
-I will upload c related projects ideas with codes
+I will upload c related projects ideas with codes.

+..